-Staff Analysis: According to staff's audit, Orange Land's test year capital structure reflected common equity of \$8,391 and long term debt of \$9,801.
-The Utility's capital structure has been reconciled with staff's recommended rate base.
+According to our staff's audit, Orange Land's test year capital structure reflected common equity of \$8,391 and long term debt of \$9,801.
+The Utility's capital structure has been reconciled with the Commission-approved rate base.
 The appropriate ROE for the Utility is 10.32 percent based upon the Commission-approved leverage formula currently in effect.
-Staff recommends an ROE of 10.32 percent, with a range of 9.32 percent to 11.32 percent, and an overall rate of return of 8.46 percent.
+We hereby approve an ROE of 10.32 percent, with a range of 9.32 percent to 11.32 percent, and an overall rate of return of 8.46 percent.
 The ROE and overall rate of return are shown on Schedule No. 2.